-If an agreement meets these four requirements, it will be legally binding on the parties to the contract and the parties will have rights and obligations under the contract.
-This means there can be consequences if the parties don't do what they have said they will do (that is, perform the promises each party has made) under the contract.
+If an agreement meets these four requirements, it will be legally binding on the parties and they will have rights and obligations under the contract.
+This means there can be consequences if the parties don't do what they have said they would do (that is, perform the promises each party has made) under the contract.